-- prescription drugs paid through the pharmacy benefit; - members younger than 2 as of the last day of the reporting; - home health/hospice services; - mental health/substance use disorder costs; - vaccination costs (vaccine and administration); - high-cost claimants: - Commercial HMO/POS members with greater than \$25,000 in total annual medical costs. - Personal Choice and National Blue Care PPO members with greater than \$28,750 in total annual medical costs. - HMO/POS members must be with the practice for at least 11 months of the measurement year.
-PPO members must be continuously enrolled with Personal Choice, Personal Choice 65 PPO, or a National BlueCard PPO plan for at least 11 months of the measurement year.
+- prescription drugs paid through the pharmacy benefit; - members younger than 2 as of the last day of the reporting period; - home health/hospice services; - mental health/substance use disorder costs; - vaccination costs (vaccine and administration); - high-cost claimants: - Commercial HMO/POS members with greater than \$25,000 in total annual medical costs. - Personal Choice and National Blue Care PPO members with greater than \$28,750 in total annual medical costs. - HMO/POS members must be with the practice for at least 11 months of the measurement year.
+PPO members must be continuously enrolled with Personal Choice, Personal Choice 65 PPO, Personal Choice 65 Elite PPO, Personal Choice 65 Saver Rx PPO, or a National BlueCard PPO plan for at least 11 months of the measurement year.